Wolkabout/WolkGatewayModule-Bluetooth/README.md

 # WolkGatewayModule-Bluetooth
 WolkAbout Gateway module for connecting bluetooth devices to WolkAbout Gateway.
 This module was tested on Raspberry Pi 3 Model B+ running Raspbian.
 It should work on any bluetooth enabled Linux device as it uses Bluez - the default Linux bluetooth stack.
+It uses the hci0 bluetooth adapter.

 Supported protocol(s):
 * JSON_PROTOCOL